jvde-github/AIS-catcher/README.md

 ## Recent Developments

+For testing, do not use the development version (edge) but instead download the latest release.
+The development version might not work.

+**Edge**: floating point downsampling now default for RTL-SDR at 1536K samples/second, fixed point downsampling is now less accurate but significantly faster and can be activated with the ```-F``` switch..

 Release version **0.31**: allow input from stdin and very minor speed and performance improvements

 Release version **0.30**: addition of support for Airspy R2